 A challenge in observations has been to determine the best way to fit the SFH of massive-quenched galaxies; e.g. whether to use non-parametric SFHs or adopt some function to describe the shape of the SFH.
 We attempt to shed light into this problem by investigating whether the predicted SFHs can be easily fit with a simple function that displays a unique SFR peak, or whether they have complex enough SFHs that a simple function cannot describe them.
 In order to determine this, we fit a skewed Gaussian function to every galaxy's SFH using {\sc Highlander}\footnote{\url{https://github.com/asgr/Highlander}}, which is the preferred SFH function used to fit galaxies with {\sc ProSpect} \citep{Robotham20}.
 In Appendix~\ref{SFHfits} we provide details of the function, the fits and show examples of the individual SFHs and their fits.
 We calculate a goodness of fit based on the normalised model to data difference, and use those values to select galaxies that are candidates for having clear multiple episodes of starburst activity (which we define as clear unrelated peaks in the SFH).

-We then visually inspect the galaxies that were selected as candidates for multi-starbursts and find that a simple threshold in the goodness of fit works very well in {\sc Illustris-TNG}, {\sc Simba} and {\sc GAEA} to isolate galaxies with multiple starbursts.
+We then visually inspect the galaxies that were selected as candidates for multi-starbursts and find that a simple threshold in the goodness of fit works very well in {\sc IllustrisTNG}, {\sc Simba} and {\sc GAEA} to isolate galaxies with multiple starbursts.
 However, in \shark, {\sc Eagle}, and {\sc Galform} galaxies with short-duration starbursts are also poorly fit, so a post-processing step is applied to reclassify those as being uni-modal.

 Table~\ref{SBsFrac} shows the fraction of galaxies in each simulation displaying clear multiple starburst episodes.
-The fractions change dramatically between simulations. {\sc Eagle} and {\sc GAEA} have the smallest fractions, $\approx 5$\%.
-Conversely, \shark, {\sc Galform} and {\sc Illustris-TNG} have about half of the $z=3$ massive-quenched galaxies displaying multiple starbursts. {\sc Simba} is in between these extremes.
-Studying the stellar mass of the galaxies with multiple starbursts, we do not find any specific trend; the well-fit vs the badly-fit galaxies having similar masses.
-The only exception is {\sc Simba}, in which the best fit SFHs tend to be the most massive galaxies.
+The fractions change dramatically between simulations. {\sc Eagle} and {\sc GAEA} have the smallest fractions, $\approx 5$ per cent.
+Conversely, \shark, {\sc Galform} and {\sc IllustrisTNG} have about half of the $z=3$ massive-quenched galaxies displaying multiple starbursts. {\sc Simba} is in between these extremes.
+Studying the stellar mass of the galaxies with multiple starbursts, we do not find any specific trend; the well-fitting vs the badly-fitting galaxies having similar masses.
+The only exception is {\sc Simba}, in which the best-fitting SFHs tend to be the most massive galaxies.

 The results here are not applicable to lower redshifts.
 In fact, using \shark, \citet{Bravo22} show that a skewed Gaussian function provides a good fit to the SFHs of $z=0$ galaxies, as most of the burstiness experienced by galaxies early on becomes irrelevant after several Gyr of evolution.
 A similar conclusion was reached by \citet{Diemer17} using the {\sc Illustris} simulation.